-1. Click "Choose Files" button to select multiple files on your computer.
-You can also click the dropdown button to choose online file from URL, Google Drive or Dropbox.
-A target format can only be converted from certain document formats.
-For example: It can convert DOC to DOCX, but it can't convert DOC to XLSX.
+1. Click the "Choose Files" button to select multiple files on your computer or click the "URL" button to choose an online file from URL, Google Drive or Dropbox.

 2. Choose a target document format.
 The target document format can be PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, HTML, TXT, CSV, RTF, ODT, ODS, ODP, XPS or OXPS.
+A target format can only be converted from certain document formats.
+For example: It can convert DOC to DOCX, but it can't convert DOC to XLSX.
 When choosing a target format, it will list what source formats can be converted to the target format.

-3. Click "Convert Now!" button to start batch conversion.
+3. Click the "Convert Now!" button to start batch conversion.
 The output files will be listed in the "Conversion Results" section.
-Click icon to show file QR code or save file to online storage services such as Google Drive or Dropbox.
+Click icon to show file QR code or save file to cloud storage services such as Google Drive or Dropbox.